EPICHEIREMA

 — Conclusion: “Therefore, the universe is governed by design.”

-Premise 1 is the conclusion of an induction, that is an enumeration of examples, sharing the same structure and orientation.
+Premise 1 is the conclusion of an induction, that is an enumeration of examples, that have the same structure and orientation.
 In premise 2, case (b), the element (b2) argues not only for a design but also for a benevolent design, as does case (c).

-The question as to whether an epicheirema includes five or three components is disputed (Solmsen 1941, p.
+The question as to whether an epicheirema consists of five or three components is controversial (Solmsen 1941, p.
 170).
 On the surface level, an epicheirema is indeed a sequence consisting of five components:

 Premise 1 + Proof of Premise 1 + Premise 2 + Proof of Premise 2 + Conclusion